treeftly/treeftly-api/README.md

 1. Install your dependencies

     ```
-    cd path/to/feather
     yarn
     ```

 1. Start your app

     ```
-    npm dev
+    yarn dev
     ```

 ## Testing

-Simply run `npm test` and all your tests in the `test/` directory will be run.
+Simply run `yarn test` and all your tests in the `test/` directory will be run.

 ## Scaffolding